luisschwab/smaug/README.md

 ## Use Case

 Let's say you use [BIP85](https://bip85.com) to derive child seeds from a master seed, and you only keep a physical backup of the master seed.
-It's important to know if that seed has been compromised.
-If you deposit some money on an address of the master seed and subscribe to that address, you'll be notified via email if that money gets withdrawn, and you'll know that your master seed has been compromised, giving you time to move your funds elsewhere before an attacker gets his hands on them.
+It's critical to know if that seed has been compromised (e.g.: an unauthorized person has access to it).
+If you deposit some bitcoin on an address of the master seed and subscribe to that address, you'll be notified via email if that money ever moves.
+If it does move, it means that your master seed has been compromised, giving you time to move your funds from child seeds elsewhere before an attacker gets his hands on them.

 ## Usage